Cevastian/Python-Developer-start-today/README.md

 Let's start developer coding from today with me! :)

 I will upload Pyhton exercise codes in this repository I coded and tested.
-I wish you enjoy Python coding fully.
+I wish you fully enjoy Python coding!

-Thank you.

-I add Demo scription as following
-# Demo

-##SubHeader
-Welcome to open the README.MD file for demonstration of Git edit feature!
+Take care & Thank you!